Professor of Law

 Dinerstein has made numerous presentations on clinical legal education and disability law, among other topics, and has published a number of books, articles, chapters and other writing on these subjects.
 Among his recent publications in the disability law area, he is the author of “Implementing Legal Capacity Under Article 12 of the UN Convention on the Rights of Persons with Disabilities: The Difficult Road from Guardianship to Supported Decision-Making” (Human Rights Brief, 2012); “On Torture, Ill-Treatment and People with Psychosocial and Intellectual Disabilities: Some Thoughts About the Report of the Special Rapporteur,” in TORTURE IN HEALTHCARE SETTINGS: REFLECTIONS ON THE SPECIAL RAPPORTEUR ON TORTURE’S 2013 THEMATIC REPORT 219-226 (Center for Human Rights & Humanitarian Law Anti-Torture Initiative) (2014); “Emerging International Practices in Guardianship Law for People with Disabilities,” 22 ILSA J. Int’l & Comp.
 L. 435 (Winter 2016)(with Martinis & Grewal); and “The Olmstead Imperative: The Right to Live in the Community and Beyond,” 4 (1) Inclusion 16 (Winter 2016).

 Dinerstein was appointed by President Clinton in 1994 to serve on the President's Committee on Mental Retardation (now called the President’s Committee on People with Intellectual Disabilities), on which he served until 2001.
 Internationally, he has consulted for the World Health Organization (Ghana and Malawi) and the Open Society Foundations (Ghana) regarding the revision of mental health laws and was a signatory to the Montreal Declaration on Intellectual Disabilities, adopted in Montreal, Canada in October 2004.
-He also has consulted with the Open Society Foundations regarding disability rights clinics and disability rights curricula in Latin America and Southern Africa Domestically, he has consulted for the Ford Foundation, Public Welfare Foundation and the US Department of Health and Human Services and the US Department of Education on issues related to legal services, disability law and poverty law.
-With Hadar Harris, he is co-principal investigator for the Disability and Human Rights Fellows program, which receives support from the Open Society Foundations.
+He also has consulted with the Open Society Foundations regarding disability rights clinics and disability rights curricula in Latin America and Southern Africa.
+Domestically, he has consulted for the Ford Foundation, Public Welfare Foundation and the US Department of Health and Human Services and the US Department of Education on issues related to legal services, disability law and poverty law.
+He is the principal investigator for the Disability and Human Rights Fellows program, which receives support from the Open Society Foundations.